 In certain cases, smoking marijuana in national parks or on other federal property is a serious crime.
-If federal agents catch you smoking weed on federal land, you can lose you can be given a citation, a community service sentence or even a driver’s license suspension.
+If federal agents catch you smoking weed on federal land, you can be given a citation, a community service sentence or even a driver’s license suspension.

 If you’re visiting a national park or forest in Washington state, therefore, do yourself a favor and leave the pot at home.